ABOUT THE DREAM MENTOR

 Rev. Martin Luther King Sr. │ The Father of The Dreamer

-Daniel and his other brother greet Martin Luther King Sr.
+Daniel and his older brother greet Martin Luther King Sr.

 Cedric Joe│ Hollywood Star